 It will also consider the type of material, the environment, and any other factors that could impact safety.

-6. Manufacturers Specification
+6. Manufacturers’ Specification

-Here is an example of manufacturer’s specification:
+Here is an example of a manufacturer’s specification:

-1. Chisel
+a.
+Chisel

 Name of the Product – Flat Cold Chisel